BA English Literature and Theatre

 We place a strong emphasis on small-group learning within a friendly and supportive environment, because we believe that the study of literature and theatre is a discursive process where we learn by sharing ideas.
 We provide detailed and thorough feedback on your written work within 15 working days: this is crucial to your development as a writer, whether you intend a career in creative or professional writing.

 Throughout your degree you will be thinking about the career choices that will enable you to thrive after graduation: we will help you put in place the skills and experience that you need to launch that career.
 Our innovative placement scheme gives you the chance to undertake an academic placement in commerce, industry or the arts.
-You can also take a placement module on languages and literature in heritage, in education, and in the media.
-Students on our Communications at Work module also undertake a short placement to explore the ways in which the skills and knowledge gained in their studies have direct application to the workplace.

-In your second year, it may be possible for you to spend a term studying abroad at one of our partner institutions in the USA, Canada or Australia and countries across Europe.
+In your second year, it may be possible for you to spend a semester studying abroad at one of our partner institutions in the USA, Canada or Australia and countries across Europe.
 Learn more about studying abroad.